Ladder99/ladder99/docs/source/setting-up-devices.rst

 #.
 Copy data files into named volumes for Docker

-   ``pi`` in this case refers to the subdirectory in ``setups``, which contains the data files.
+   ``ccs-pa`` in this case refers to the subdirectory in ``setups``, which contains the data files.

    .. code:: console

-      shell/adapter/copy pi
+      shell/adapter/copy ccs-pa
-      shell/agent/copy pi
+      shell/agent/copy ccs-pa

    .. note::